-With this thoughtful 10-day Hawaii itinerary, you will learn the best way to experience up to all four major islands and discover what makes each one so special.
+With this thoughtful 10-day Hawaii itinerary, you will learn the best way to experience up to all four of the major Hawaiian islands and discover what makes each one so special.

 Disclosure: In order to keep providing you with free content, this post likely contains affiliate links.
 If you make a booking or purchase through one of these links we earn a small commission at no extra cost to you.
 So a HUGE thank you to you if you click one of these links 🙂